 250 000 €

 Although both Eastern and Western European countries are concerned, the dilemmas they face are different.
 Western societies have extensive long-term care structures established with the support of the state.
-As governments are pressed to restrict their spending due to low GDPs, insuring health and care services for all is becoming more and more of a challenge.
-In Eastern countries, resources for long-term institutions are hardly available and long-term care provision is largely family-based.
+As governments are pressed to restrict their spending, insuring health and care services for all is becoming more and more of a challenge.
+In Eastern countries, resources for long-term care institutions are hardly available and long-term care provision is largely family-based.
 But the decreasing family size and the increasing number of working women are calling for new forms of long-term care.
 “The families cannot carry the burden of caring for the elderly and the chronically sick anymore.
-They need other solutions”, Dr. Milan Pavlova points out.
+They need other solutions”, Dr. Milena Pavlova points out.

 Assessing the effectiveness of health care innovations in European countries to provide insight into good practices

-Ensuring the sustainability and the equity in access and social cohesion of health care systems in Europe is the ultimate objective of Dr. Milan Pavlova’s research.
-To achieve this, she stresses the importance of evidence-based decision-making in health policy and the need of develop this evidence.
-With her comprehensive scope analysis of Europe’s health care systems, Dr. Pavlova intends to provide governments and other stakeholders with all the information they need to take informed decisions for the future.
+Ensuring the sustainability and the equity in access and social cohesion of health care systems in Europe is the ultimate objective of Dr. Milena Pavlova’s research.
+To achieve this, she stresses the importance of evidence-based decision-making in health policy and the need of developing this evidence.
+With her comprehensive scope analysis of Europe’s long-term care systems, Dr. Pavlova intends to provide governments and other stakeholders with information they need to take informed decisions for the future.